flare-foundation/flare-rosetta/README.md

 Config folders in [`rosetta-cli-conf`](./server/rosetta-cli-conf/) also contain the Rosetta server config `server-config.json`.
 The used location of this config file can be overwritted with `ROSETTA_CONFIG_PATH` environment variable.

-### Disabling staking

-Disabling Proof of Stake is **dangerous**!
-Read the [avalanchego documentation](https://docs.avax.network/nodes/maintain/avalanchego-config-flags#--staking-enabled-boolean).
-If you want to proceed with disabled staking you will also need to [confirm this setting](#confirming-dangerous-settings) as it is a dangerous one.

 ### Confirming dangerous settings